Overview of Color Contrast and Its Role in Web Accessibility

 Wrapping up

-Here is a simple table to help you easily understand the color contrast ratio
+Here is a simple table to help you easily understand the color contrast ratio.

 Conforming to color contrast criteria is one of the most significant accessibility factors, yet it is often a simple fix.
-Talk to experts at AEL Data if you need assistance with color contrast or want to learn more about what we can do to help you achieve accessibility compliance.
+Talk to experts at AEL Data if you need assistance with color contrast for your website or want to learn more about what we can do to help you achieve accessibility compliance.

 Picture of Aditya Bikkani